Thanksgiving Dressing is the Queen of all sides. It’s savory, comforting, and packed with extras like onions, sausage and mushrooms.

 Thanksgiving Dressing is a special recipe reserved for the holidays made with southern cornbread, veggies and herbed stuffing mix.
 It’s the dish my family loves the most.

-- 1 lb. mild ground sausage, cooked and crumbled
+- 1 lb. mild ground pork sausage, cooked and crumbled

 - 4 stalks celery, diced